 If phlebitis is present in a person’s leg, raising the leg may help reduce swelling.
 A person could also speak with their doctor about using a compression stocking, which may help reduce swelling.

 A doctor may treat deep vein phlebitis with an anticoagulant.
-These are blood-thinning medications that help prevent blood from clotting.
+These are blood-thinning medications that help

 If a blood clot is present, a doctor may decide that the person should undergo a thrombectomy.
 A thrombectomy is a surgical procedure that aims to